-In addition to being a productive process with a high deposition rate, RMD also provides clean penetration, a stable arc and easier puddle control.
+In addition to being a productive process, RMD also provides clean penetration, a stable arc and easier puddle control.
 The process is more forgiving to variations in stickout and contact tip distance to the puddle.
 The modified short-circuit MIG process precisely controls metal transfer for uniform droplet deposition.

 “When you’re doing the root with RMD, you have an arc length and you can adjust that, to really dial it in with no spatter,” says Daniel Sutton, a Sigma Thermal welder.
 “I haven’t had an X-ray failure yet.
 I’m very confident that it’s the type of quality that I need to produce.”

-Ensuring a low rate of weld defects and rework saves time and money for Sigma Thermal, and it helps them complete projects faster for customers.
+Ensuring a low rate of weld defects and rework saves time and money, and it helps complete projects faster.

 Ease of use and faster training

 Welders with experience benefit from the system, thanks to improved productivity and efficiency.
-Because the system and the RMD process is user friendly, it also helps Sigma Thermal train welders with less experience faster.
+Because the Pipeworx 400 and the RMD process is user friendly, it also helps Sigma Thermal train welders faster.

 The optimized arc performance for pipe welding, excellent deposition rate and forgiving RMD process result in easier and faster training of welders.

 “It’s a real consistent bead, so it makes it very user friendly,” Bates says.
 “As far as new welders coming in, I would say we’re getting 30 to 50 percent less failures on RMD than you are on TIG.
 Between that and the time it takes to teach someone how to use it, hands down it’s made us a very competitive company.”